bugsbugsbux/jjj/README.md

 echo {{)nDD-nouns are always strings}}, '!'

 {{

-    echo 'multiline DDs may contain other multiline DDs.
-For example:' echo '>', {{)n  NB. this comment on an opening line of a DD is an error!
+  echo 'Multiline DDs may contain other multiline DDs.
+For example:' echo 'Note:', {{)n NB. usually this comment would create an error:
-Multiline string defining DDs differ from others in that they may start on the opening line and have to put the ending braces as the first characters of a line (no whitespace prefix allowed).
+Typed multiline DDs must not have any additional printable characters on the first line.
+However, multiline DD-nouns (such as this), may start on the opening line, but: must end with the closing braces as the first 2
+    }} characters (including whitespace!) of a line.
+Thus this line did not end the noun because it starts with whitespace but the next does!
-}}, '<'             NB. expression may continue here
+}}, LF, ' After the closing }} all DDs may continue the expression.'
+NB. ^^ predefined variable containing newline string

   :
-    echo 'Apart from that DD-bodies are much like explicit definitions.'
+  echo 'Apart from that, DD-bodies are much like explicit definitions.'

-}} 'call as monad'
+  }} 'call as monad'    NB. non-noun-DD's }} don't have to start a line
 ```

 #### (Explicit) Control-Structures and Control-Words: